twhittock/eo_mini/README.md

 # EO Mini

-_Component to integrate with [EO Mini chargers](https://www.eocharging.com/support/home-charging/eo-mini)._
+_Home Assistant component to integrate with [EO Mini chargers](https://www.eocharging.com/support/home-charging/eo-mini)._

+Note that the EO Mini Pro 3 uses a different app than this Home Assistant integration.
+If you are able to use the "EO Smart Home" app to log in, this integration should work, but not if you use the "EO Charging" app.

 ## Installation (HACS - preferred)